Immaculate Heart of Mary: Scapular of the Immaculate Heart of Mary

-The "Scapular of the Immaculate Heart of Mary" is a Roman Catholic devotional scapular.
+The "Scapular of the Immaculate Heart of Mary" is a Catholic devotional scapular.
 It originated in 1877 with the Sons of the Immaculate Heart of Mary (Claretians).
 It was sanctioned and endowed with indulgences by Pope Pius IX in May 1877.
 The scapular was later approved by the Congregation of Rites in 1907 and assigned indulgences.

 The scapular is made of white fabric and the front has an image of the burning heart of Mary, out of which grows a lily; the heart is encircled by a wreath of roses and pierced with a sword.
 A Crux immissa or an image of Mater Misericordiæ appears on the reverse.

+Badge of the Immaculate Heart of Mary

+The "Badge of the Immaculate Heart of Mary", also known as "The Green Scapular", is a Catholic devotional scapular approved by Pope Pius IX in 1870.
+The development of the green scapular is based on visions reportedly experienced in 1840 by Sister Justine Bisqueyburu, a member of the Daughters of Charity of Saint Vincent de Paul.

 Consecration of the world to the Immaculate Heart of Mary

 During the third apparition at Fátima, Portugal, on 13 July 1917, the Virgin Mary reportedly said to the three little shepherd visionaries: "God wishes to establish the devotion to her Immaculate Heart in the world" in order to save souls from hell and bring about world peace, and also asked for the consecration of Russia to her Immaculate Heart.

 From the beginning of the 20th century the Holy See received many requests that the world be consecrated to the Immaculate Heart of Mary.
 In June 1938, the Portuguese bishops forwarded a request to Pius XI for the consecration of the world to the Immaculate Heart of Mary.
 They had themselves consecrated Portugal in May 1931.
-At that time Cardinal Eugenio Pacelli (later Pope Pius XII) was the secretary of the state of the Vatican, and later he performed the consecration of the world.
+At that time Cardinal Eugenio Pacelli (later Pope Pius XII) was the secretary of the state of the Vatican, and later, based on Blessed Alexandrina of Balazar requests, he performed the consecration of the world.